What is Your Son's Faith Doing?

 Trail Life USA CEO, Mark Hancock explains, "Adam was not created in the beauty and security of the Garden of Eden.
 He was created in the wild, and placed in the garden with a mission.
 He was to go, ‘fill the earth and subdue it.’
 God made man to explore, conquer, lead, face dangers, and overcome obstacles with the tools, heart, and power God instilled in him as a man."

-A year of pandemic and hybrid classrooms have disrupted traditional learning models.
-Parents who have been at home with their children are becoming increasingly aware of the shortcomings of both modern classroom and virtual learning settings for teaching important life lessons.
+A year of pandemic and hybrid classrooms disrupted traditional learning models.
+Parents who spent more time at home with their children are became increasingly aware of the shortcomings of both modern classroom and virtual learning settings for teaching important life lessons.

 According to the 2020 American Family Survey, parents are not just concerned about academic learning.
 Increasingly they are seeing a gap in spiritual learning as well.
 According to the survey, only 36% of parents believed churches were serving their sons well.
 Something is missing for young men.